shalini-solipuram/pdsnd_github/README.md

 Exploring bike-share usage data from New York, Chicago and Washington D.C.

 ### Description
-Interactive code that takes in the city and timeline of interest of the user and displays key statistics on most frequent times of travel, popular stations and trip duration
+Interactive code that takes in the city and timeline of interest of the user and displays key statistics on most frequent times of travel, popular stations and trip duration.
+This project has been created in python 3 and includes external modules - numpy, pandas and time.

 ### Files used
 bikeshare.py